 So what are you doing to reach your audience on all four screens?
 If the answer is “we’re focusing on the Web”, then you may be missing some cost effective tools that have the potential to pay big dividends.

 As you might expect from a company called The Zen Media Group, around here we’re big on making sure that everything works in harmony.
 When it comes to digital marketing, that means helping our clients generate the biggest returns possible within their budget.
 For us, that usually means helping them find the right mix of digital marketing tools to create a strategy that delivers the best ROI.

 What kind of tools?
 That depends on the client, of course, and their specific needs and target audience.
 But it will probably include:

 - Brand Leadership (content marketing through various channels)

-- Paid Search, Pay-Per-Click and SEO
+- Paid Search, Pay-Per-Click and SEO for B2B

 - Public Relations

 Multi-channel communications isn’t an option in today’s digital communications environment – it’s a requirement.
 Depending on a client’s needs, we may recommend a variety of other tools such as email marketing or eNewsletters, localized coupon and advertising campaigns, and special events.
 The fact is that the key to a successful digital marketing campaign is to deliver your message in the right place, at the right time, to reach your specific audience – and that time and place will vary from business to business.